 • The mold growth should be small.

 If all these elements are not present, it is best to opt for mold remediation.
 First, mold isn’t always visible, and the situation may be worse than you think.
-Also, testing for all the areas to wipe and toxicity of the mold requires professional services, so the full DIY option is hardly ever appropriate.
+Also, testing for all the areas to wipe and the toxicity of the mold requires professional services, so the full DIY option is hardly ever appropriate.
 Ultimately, this means that just removing the mold is only a small part of the larger scheme of getting rid of mold growth in the home.

 Mold Remediation